ryanjsheehan1/mu-editor.github.io/en/howto/1.1/install_macos.md

 Installing Mu on macOS is super easy.

-Mu will run on any machine running macOS version 10.11 El Capitan or later.
-There is [advice on Apple's website](https://support.apple.com/en-us/HT201260) on how to check your macOS version.

 ## Step 1 - Download Mu Installer

 + [Download](/en/download) the installer for macOS.